CSS RegEx Attribute Selectors

 The tilde ~ symbol is used when you want to search for a value who is separated by spaces.

-It’s not a common practice to use ~= operator, but never know when some “guru guy” want to impress his boss and try to write some irrelevant CSS rules.
+It’s not common to use ~= operator, but you never know when some self-proclaimed “CSS Guru” will try to impress his boss with unnecessary CSS tricks.

 In some cases, we can use the * operator to search for words (strings), but when there are values separated by spaces, the ~ is more efficient.